bugcrowd/ecs-task-runner/README.md

 This option is a key/value pair defined as `key=value` and can be repeated multiple times.
 Each pair is passed as an environment variable to the container, where `key` is the name of the env var and `value` is it's value.
+#### fargate
+If provided sets launchType of the taks to FARGATE.
+This implies awsvpc networking and requires you to set subnets and security-groups.
+#### subnets
+Array of subnets to configure.
+#### security-groups
+Array of security-groups.

 #### region
 The AWS region used when accessing ECS and CloudWatch.
 If nothing is provided falls back to `us-east-1`.